Harrison Ford’s Tweed Jacket in The Fugitive

 A helpful comment on this post suggests that they are K-Swiss Classic VN sneakers, still available as style #03343-001-XW from the K-Swiss site.

 Dr. Kimble wears no undershirt, but the elastic waistband of his white cotton boxer shorts can be glimpsed when takes a crowbar to Charles’ legs during the film’s climax.

 What to Imbibe

-Why, of course our a everyman hero drinks a bottle of Budweiser beer!
+Why, of course our all-American everyman hero drinks a bottle of Budweiser beer!

 (Although, as this was set in Chicago, I wouldn’t have been surprised to see Richard downing a bottle of Old Style.)